govindak-umd/OpenVSLAM_Dev/README.md

 ## System:

-The below code is tested on
+The below code is tested on:

  - Ubuntu 18.05 LTS
  - NVIDIA GTX 950M